Gentoo Linux: Features

 Gentoo appeals to Linux users who want full control of the software that is installed and running on their computer.
 People who are prepared to invest the time required to configure and tune a Gentoo system can build very efficient desktops and servers.
 Gentoo encourages users to build a Linux kernel tailored to their particular hardware.
 It allows very fine control of which services are installed and running, including the option to choose between systemd or OpenRC as the default init system.
 Memory usage can also be reduced compared to other distributions by omitting unnecessary kernel features and services.

 Gentoo's package repositories provide a large collection of software.
 Each package contains details of any dependencies, so only the minimum set of packages need to be installed.
 Optional features of individual packages, such as whether they require LDAP or Qt support, can be selected by the user and any resulting package requirements are automatically included in the set of dependencies.

-As Gentoo does not impose a standard look and feel, installed packages usually appear as their authors intended.
+Gentoo itself does not have a default look and feel, hence installed packages usually appear as their authors intended.

 Portage

 Portage is Gentoo's software distribution and package management system.
 The original design was based on the ports system used by the Berkeley Software Distribution (BSD) operating systems.
-The Gentoo repository contains over 19,000 packages ready for installation in a Gentoo system.
+The Gentoo repository contains over 19,000 packages.

 A single invocation of portage's emerge command can update the local copy of the Gentoo repository, search for a package, or download, compile, and install one or more packages and their dependencies.
 The built-in features can be set for individual packages, or globally, with so-called "USE flags".

 Pre-compiled binaries are provided for some applications with long build times, such as LibreOffice and Mozilla Firefox, but users lose the ability to customize optional features.
-There are configuration options to reduce compilation times, such as by enabling parallel compilation or using pipes instead of temporary files.
-Package compilation may also be distributed over multiple computers.
+There are configuration options to reduce compiling times, such as by enabling parallel compiling or using pipes instead of temporary files.
+Package compiling may also be distributed over multiple computers.
 Additionally, the user may be able to mount a large filesystem in memory to further speed up the process of building packages.
 Some approaches have drawbacks and are not enabled by default.
 When installing the same package on multiple computers with sufficiently similar hardware, the package may be compiled once and a binary package created for quick installation on the other computers.

+On December 29, 2023, it was announced that Gentoo will offer binary packages for download and direct installation.
+For most architectures, this will be limited to the core system and weekly updates.
+For amd64 and arm64 however the availability of binary packages reaches over 20 GB.